Swiggies/FlaxPrototypeTools/README.md

 ]
 ```

-3. Restart Editor.
+3. Restart/Start Editor

 4. Try it out!
+Drag in a prototype actor from the toolbox.